aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-effects-and-manipulation-in-slides/adding-video-frames-from-web-source/_index.md

 ## Step 1: Setting Up Your Project

 To get started, create a new project in your preferred IDE and include the Aspose.Slides for .NET library.
-You can either download the library from the official website or install it using NuGet Package Manager.
+You can either download the library from the  website or install it using NuGet Package Manager.

 ## Step 2: Adding a Video Frame to a Slide